nhantien/fast-api-container-demo/doc/blog.md

 Let's say you want to cook a hard-boiled egg in your home's kitchen.
 Now you could just use all the kitchen tools in that kitchen, any eggs in the fridge, and cook your dish on the burner stovetop.
 But in order to cook the exact version of the dish (to the atomic scale), you decide to order a box that contains a specific type of egg (from a specific type of chicken, from a specific farm, you get the idea) instead of just any egg.
 The box also contains a specific type of pot that you want instead of any regular pot.
 After you have assembled everything provided to you inside that box, **you cook your stuff on your kitchen's stovetop**.
 The final dish will still be a boiled egg, but if you were to use the resources in your kitchen instead of the box, you would not arrive at that specific "version" of the disk.

-From the analogy, the box that contains the specific resources represents the container with their specified resources.
+From the analogy, the box that contains the specific resources represents the container with its specified resources.
 The stovetop represents the OS kernel, since although you used particular resources to cook, you still cook it on your own kitchen's stovetop, instead of from a "containerized" stovetop.
 Your kitchen represents the entire OS.

 ### Notes on OS Kernel isolation